keystonejs/keystone/docs/guides/schema.md

 ```

 > **Note:** Only a subset of the generated types/mutations/queries are shown here.
-> For more details, see the [GraphQL introduction](https://www.keystonejs.com/guides/intro-to-graphql) page.
+> For more details, see the [GraphQL introduction guide](/docs/guides/intro-to-graphql.md).

 ### Customising lists and fields